Hal Smith (actor): The Andy Griffith Show

 Smith's best-remembered on-screen character was Otis Campbell, the town drunk on The Andy Griffith Show, during most of the series' run from 1960 to 1967.
 When intoxicated, he would often comically let himself into his regular jail cell—using the key which was stored within reach of the two comfortable jail rooms— and "sleep off" the effects of alcohol.
 Deputy Barney Fife would often become irritated with Otis and would attempt to either sober him up or rehabilitate him in several episodes.

 Hal Smith was the opposite of his character.
 According to longtime friends Andy Griffith and Don Knotts, he did not drink in real life.
+Smith, however, in a 1964 interview with his hometown paper, said he was a “social drinker.”
 The Otis character stopped appearing in the sitcom towards the end of the series because of sponsor concerns regarding the comic portrayal of excessive drinking.
 Smith appeared as Calver Weems in the Don Knotts comedy The Ghost and Mr. Chicken (1966), playing essentially the same town drunk character.

 Smith would play Otis one more time in the television movie Return to Mayberry (1986).
 In the television movie, Otis is the town's ice cream truck driver and is reported to have been "sober for years.”
 Smith later used his Otis Campbell character in commercial spots for the Mothers Against Drunk Driving organization, and he appeared as Otis in Alan Jackson's music video "Don't Rock the Juke Box.”